Additive Manufacturing Applications: The Real Value of Additive

 - Better designs and fewer components also contribute to fewer failures in the field which can improve customer total cost of ownership and brand loyalty

-Additive manufacturing enables all of these.
+Additive manufacturing enables all of these within the manufacturing industry.

 The ongoing cumulative benefits of adopting additive manufacturing start with more conventional cost and time savings, then accelerate as additional advantages accrue.
 The chart below shows the potential applications and results:

 While additive manufacturing provides both clear cost and timing advantages in multiple, discrete stages in the product lifecycle, the cumulative benefits that have a multiplying affect over the total life of a product are far more meaningful.
-We expect these benefits to grow as new additive manufacturing materials like metal or engineered materials with custom mechanical properties are introduced.
+We expect these benefits to grow as new metal additive manufacturing materials or engineered additive manufacturing materials with custom mechanical properties are introduced.
 As Riccardo Sabatini said, with just information, raw material and some energy, it's possible to produce something completely new—with imagination as the only limitation.

 Download the 3D Printing Technology Trends Report